mcbuildMnemon/search-engine/README.md

 # Google in 1998

-This project aims to recreate the look and feel of the Google search engine as it appeared in 1998.
-It provides a nostalgic experience for users who want to relive the early days of the internet.
+This project hosts the files for a search engine I was planning to do.

 ## Features

-- Retro design with the classic Google logo and interface.
-- Limited search functionality that mimics the capabilities of the original search engine.
+- Crawling
+- Indexing
+- Ranking system

 ## Installation

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/nineby-nine/google-in-1998.git`
+1. Clone the repository: `git clone https://github.com/nineby-nine/search-engine.git`
-2. Navigate to the project directory: `cd google-in-1998`
+2. Navigate to the project directory: `cd search-engine`
 3. Install dependencies: `pnpm install`
 4. Start the express server: `node server.js`
 5. Start the indexer (change directory to `public/js`): `node server.js`